augustowski/ImageColorization_ADL_W23/README.md

 Build application to present results | 4 hours
 Writing the final report | 5 hours
 Preparing presentation of the work | 5 hours

+Most likely time spent on the work will be prolonged due to author's experience.